fyc1007261/Paper-Notes/Zookeeper.md

     - The leader deletes *ready*, change the configuration and then creates *ready*.
     - Special case 1: a process sees that *ready* exists before the new leader starts to make a change.
 Ordering guarantee for the notifications is involved.
 The client will be notified before it can read any of the new configuration.
     - Special case 2: Clients may share other communication channels other than ZooKeeper.
 Use `sync` operation, which causes a server to apply all pending writes before processing the read without the overhead of a full write.

+### ZooKeeper Implementation

+- The replicated database is an **in-memory** database containing the entire data tree.

+- For recoverability, log updates to disk.
+Force writes to be on the disk before they are applied to the in-memory database.

+- A leader and some followers.